Tareq-Ghassan/ProgressSoft/README.md

 # ProgressSoft

 ProgressSoft is a sample Flutter application that demonstrates the use of BloC state management and Firebase.
-The app is designed to work on both iOS and Android platforms and contains seven screens: splash, login, registration, OTP, and a home page with two tabs (posts tab and profile tab).
+The app is designed to work on both iOS and Android platforms and contains six screens: splash, login, registration, OTP, and a home page with two tabs (posts tab and profile tab).

 ## Features